atom/atom/docs/your-first-package.md

 The next goal of this package is to append a panel to the Atom editor that lists some information about the modified files.

-To do that, we're going to first open up [the style guide][style-guide].
+To do that, we're going to first open up [the style guide][styleguide].
 The Style Guide lists every type of UI element that can be created by an Atom package.
 Aside from helping you avoid writing fresh code from scratch, it ensures that packages have the same look and feel no matter how they're built.